grettel13/nlp_crossfit_subreddit/readme.md

     - Seaborn
     - Matplotlib

+# Findings

+Using applied Natural Language Processing techniques, this analysis provides insights for athletes and gym owners from the online Crossfit reddit community.
+This investigation outlined:
+- Athletes actively use this online community to seek feedback on their lifts and celebrate personal records.
+The volume of posts in this topic correlates with Crossfit Games and Open.
+Perhaps hosting in-house competitions could increase gym member engagement
+- Racism is an important discussion and many feel strongly about taking a stance against it
+- There is a potential opportunity for gym owners to provide remote services such as combined programming and lift feedback given many more athletes have their own equipment due to the pandemic

 # File Organization:
 - ```images``` - dir containing pictures/images used in readme and notebook
 - ```scatter_text``` - dir containing scatter_text output